stefanriedel/DAGA2023_ModelingEnvelopmentArea/README.md

 # DAGA2023_ModelingEnvelopmentArea
-This repository hosts python code for the DAGA'Modeling the Listening Area of Envelopment'.
+This repository hosts python code for the DAGA paper 'Modeling the Listening Area of Envelopment'.